maxim2266/str/README.md

 Binary search for the given key.
 The input array must be sorted using `str_order_asc`.
 Returns a pointer to the string matching the key, or NULL.

-`size_t str_uniq(str* const array, const size_t count)`<br>
-Retain only the unique strings in the given array, in-place, also releasing any memory owned by unused strings.
-Input array does _not_ have to be sorted.
-Returns the number of strings retained.
-After the call, the strings are sorted, so the array is suitable for binary search using `str_search()` function.

 #### Memory Management

 `void str_free(const str s)`<br>